Skip to main content

 Medium businesses

-Currency exchange rate requirements
+Currency exchange rate element enforced in production

 1 September 2025